jfmusso/Pres_Election_2020/README.md

 -- Right click on the ZIP file and select "Extract All"

 -- Click on the button labeled "Extract".
-The six extracted map files are approximately a combined 60 MB in size)
+The six extracted map files are approximately a combined 60 MB in size.

 -- The six interactive maps will be in a folder entitled "Pres_Election_2020-public_download", which may open automatically.
 If not, open it.